Khurshid Gohar Qalam

 Khurshid Gohar Qalam (خورشيد گوۿر قلم) was a Pakistani calligrapher.
 He authored 18 books of calligraphy.
 His work is displayed in the British Museum in London, Ashmolean museum in Oxford and a Moscow museum.

 Personal life

 Alam was born in Sargodha district in 1956 and died on 7 december 2020 in lahore.
 His early education took place in Sargodha.
 Thereafter he studied under the late calligraphy master Hafiz Muhammad Yousaf Sadidi.
-The title of Gohar Galam was bestowed on him by calligraphy masters late Nafees raqam, and Ghulam Nizzamuddin.
+The title of Gohar Galam was bestowed on him by calligraphy masters the late Nafees Raqam, and Ghulam Nizzamuddin.

 Some major works

 Gohar Qalam is the only Pakistani whose work is on permanent display in the British and Ashmolean museums.
 His major works include a copy of the Quran placed in the main state mosque known as Faisal mosque in Islamabad and includes 406 styles of calligraphy.
 The manuscript weighs 1600 kilograms is divided into 30 parts, placed in separate showcases.
 His calligraphy adorns some of the most important public places in Pakistan, such as the extension of the mosque and tomb complex of the premier saint of south Asia who is buried in Lahore and known as the Data Ganj Baksh shrine.
 His work is inside the dome of Hazrat Ghous-e-azam in Baghdad.
 His calligraphic work is displayed in the eastern art gallery in the Moscow museum.
 The government of Pakistan presented his work as a state gift to visiting heads of state.